dustinlacewell/pin/README.markdown

     pin project initialized in: /home/dlacewell/tmp/
     $

 **pin** has created a project directory located at */home/dlacewell/tmp/.pin/* **Generally, commands that operate upon your project can be used *anywhere* below the project's root directory**.
 You'll now notice that if we execute the help command once more the **init** command has been replaced by the **destroy** command.
-This effect of command relevancy is pretty handy.
+This feature of command relevancy is pretty handy.
 Depending on whether or not you're in a project or what kinds of tools (like fabric or paver) your project uses will affect what commands are available to you.

     $ pin help
     usage: pin [-v] subcommand